front-of-house/presta-examples/hybrid/README.md

 # hybrid

-WIP example of a site built partially static, partially dynamic.
+A basic example of a site built partially static, partially dynamic.

 Available routes out of the box:
 - `/` static route